 The City had 12 multifamily projects built within the last Housing Element cycle.
 These projects typically took the form of apartments, condominiums, or duplexes.
 These projects were lower in density and intensity than expected new growth and are provided to illustrate the existing trends and market demand.
 Table 34 lists the recent multifamily projects (since 2010).
-On average, small multifamily projects (less than five units) were constructed at 71.2 percent of the maximum units allowed under the zoning ordinance.
-Medium multifamily projects (between five and 30 units) were constructed at 82.5%, and one large multifamily projects (30+ units) were constructed at 67.3%.
-To accommodate greater density as described in this Housing Element, multifamily development standards will be modified to accommodate greater densities and to ensure that the number of units constructed in each project are within 15% of maximum density.
+On average, multifamily projects yielded 74.7 percent of the maximum units allowed under the zoning ordinance.